ooni/spec/nettests/ts-020-telegram.md

 }
 ```

-The variable capturing whether we believe that telegram is blocked at
+The key `telegram_http_blocking` is used to indicate if we believe telegram to be blocked at
-the HTTP level is `telegram_http_blocking`.
+the HTTP level.

 ## Telegram web version test